-State teacher of the year named finalist for national honor
+State Teacher of the Year named finalist for national honor

 Now an accounting major at Oklahoma State University, Union High School graduate Anna Hemm was among the dozens of Peterson’s former students who queued up for a congratulatory hug or photograph Friday morning outside the school’s College and Career Center.

-Hemm took pre-calculus and Advanced Placement calculus from Peterson while at Union and said those classes impacted her decision to pursue a degree in accounting.
+Hemm took precalculus and Advanced Placement calculus from Peterson while at Union and said those classes affected her decision to pursue a degree in accounting.

 “She’s so much more than a math teacher,” Hemm said.
 “She showed every single day that she truly cared about her students and their well-being.
 I still talk to her to this day while I’m in college.”